ChanceLamberth/PersonalWebsite/README.md

 # PersonalWebsite

 ## Notes:
+- add github and linkedin links in footer.
 - fix font for each pages navBar - desktop view.
 - add content for projects page.
 - add content for home page.